 Next, you must plan how you’ll stock your store’s inventory and how you’ll get these items to buyers in a cost-effective manner.
 Developing vendor relationships is important, as you’ll need agreements with reputable partners to keep your store operational.
 You’ll also have to decide whether you will store your products or utilize drop-shipping directly from a manufacturer.
 This decision depends on the nature of your business.

 To complete conversions, you’ll need to integrate payment gateways with your website.
 The more flexibility and security you can provide here, the better customers will respond when they reach the checkout stages of their purchasing journey.
 In addition to credit and debit cards, many websites accept PayPal and other popular gateways as a means of providing maximum convenience to buyers.
+Stripe is one of the most popular gateways and you can integrate Stripe easily into your tech stack.

 These four considerations for new ecommerce businesses will help point you in the right direction as you’re launching your fledgling online retail company.